Accenture/reactive-interaction-gateway/doc/architecture/decisions/0003-for-config-prefer-prefix-over-nesting-and-don-t-hide-defaults-in-code.md

 ## Decision

 * We prefer not to nest configuration keys; instead, we prefix them where it makes sense.
-For example, instead of `config :gateway, :kafka, client_id: :gateway_brod_client` we write `config :gateway, kafka_client_id: :gateway_brod_client`.
+For example, instead of `config :rig, :kafka, client_id: :rig_brod_client` we write `config :rig, kafka_client_id: :rig_brod_client`.
 This allows us to leverage the built-in methods (e.g., `Application.fetch_env!`), which produce sensible error messages in case required values are not defined.
 * We always set default values in config.exs (in turn this means that we prefer `Application.fetch_env!` over `Application.get_env`).
 This way, it is easy to reason about default values, and using a default value in more than one place is not an issue.

 ## Consequences